3stacks/lukeboyle.com/blog-posts/2020/09/free-thought-is-dead.md

 So, imagine you're a journalist at CNN and all the rhetoric you hear at work strongly favours Clinton, your polling strongly favours Clinton, your contemporaries at other outlets (within the bubble, of course) strongly favour Clinton.
-When the results came in post-election (electoral college controversy aside), imagine the shock.
+When the results came in post-election (electoral college controversy aside), --- describe the shock, how the results have largely still not been accepted. russian bots etc ---

 ## Fact checkers